anviljs/anvil.js/README.md

 ## Writing New Build Files

-Keeping up with all the plugin defaults can be difficult.
-To see what's available by default for each plugin, you can write a new build file for customization.
+Keeping up with all the extension defaults can be difficult.
+To see what's available by default for each extension, you can write a new build file for customization.

     anvil --write {name}

 This command creates a build file in the current directory at {name}.json.
-It will include all the default settings for all the installed and built-in plugins.
+It will include all the default settings for all the installed and built-in extensions.

 ## Combining source files, Import Style